 What to expect on day five

 The fifth and final One Day International Match goes on Tuesday and punters can take two things for granted – there will be rain delays and England will sign off with another impressive victory.
-Sri Lanka have shown nothing so far to suggest they are capable of laying a glove on their opponents and morale amongst the locals must be low.
+Sri Lanka has shown nothing so far to suggest they are capable of laying a glove on their opponents and morale amongst the locals must be low.

 The reason for that is they haven’t played terrible cricket, but England has been the better side every step of the way.
 There’s talent in this Sri Lanka side, but they’ve rarely had the chance to prove it.
 There will be a desire to get off the mark before it’s too late and aim to put up some kind of a fight, but bookies really don’t expect them to get anything out of the match or ODI series.